 - Problems coming up with words or names

 - Forgetting material that one has just read

 - Increasing trouble with planning or organizing

-Memory Lane care community at Spring Valley campus is an excellent choice for those needed some assistance or a secure place to maintain an independent lifestyle in a worry-free setting.
+Assisted Living Memory Care at Spring Valley campus is an excellent choice for those needed some assistance or a secure place to maintain an independent lifestyle in a worry-free setting.

 Stage 2 - Moderate Alzheimer's (middle-stage)